aimadeell12/WeatherWizard/replit.md

 ## Overview

 This is a full-stack weather application built with React and Express that provides current weather data and forecasts for cities worldwide.
-The app features a modern, responsive design with Arabic language support and integrates with the OpenWeatherMap API to deliver accurate weather information.
+The app features a modern, responsive design with Arabic language support and integrates with the WeatherAPI.com to deliver accurate weather information.
+The app uses a purple color theme with gradients and displays all numbers in English numerals with Gregorian calendar for better readability.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Display preferences: English numbers, Gregorian calendar, purple color theme with gradients.

 ## System Architecture